Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wall exercises

-Wall exercises help runners optimize speed
+Wall exercises help runners optimize their speed.

-Wall exercises help runners optimize speed.
+Wall exercises help runners optimize their speed.

 Begin the exercise by lying on the ground with your hands placed in front of you.

-Focus on powerful, explosive movements from the start, pushing off with your back leg to "shoot" your entire body forward.
+Focus on powerful, explosive movements right from the start, pushing off with your back leg to "shoot" your entire body forward.

-Sprinting on the hill
+Sprinting down the hill

-Sprinting on the hill
+Sprinting down the hill

 Hong Duy